Outline

 - Arguments for and against options are normative arguments:

-- A normative argument is an argument, based on reasons, that a particular action should (or shouldn’t) be done.
+- A normative argument is an argument whose premises are (purportedly) reasons why a particular action should (or shouldn’t) be done.

 - Three kinds of normative argument: